rushairer/go-pipeline/README.md

 - Deduplication Pipeline: ~260 ns/op (about 15% overhead increase)

 ## ❓ Frequently Asked Questions (FAQ)

+Q: What happens if I start the same pipeline concurrently?
+A: Concurrent starts are not allowed.
+The second attempt will fail with ErrAlreadyRunning.
+- Start(ctx): the error is delivered via the returned errs channel.
+- AsyncPerform/SyncPerform: the method returns ErrAlreadyRunning immediately.

+Q: How is the ErrorChan buffer size determined?
+A: The first call to ErrorChan(size) decides the buffer size; later calls ignore size.
+Best practice: call ErrorChan with your desired size before starting the run.
+If you never call it, a default size is created on first internal send.
+If nobody consumes and the buffer fills, subsequent errors are dropped (non-blocking, no panic).

 ### Q: How to choose appropriate configuration parameters?